Chart Color Schemes

 Seymour Surrounds is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Seymour Surrounds was found to have a cultural diversity below average, with 89.2% of its population being citizens, 88.9% born in Australia, and 95.3% speaking English only at home.
-The dominant religion in Seymour Surrounds is Christianity, accounting for 47.1% of the population, compared to 47.9% across Rest of Vic.
-The top three represented ancestry groups are Australian (32.5%), English (29.5%), and Irish (9.8%).
+Seymour Surrounds' cultural diversity was found to be below average, with 89.2% of its population being Australian citizens, 88.9% born in Australia, and 95.3% speaking English only at home.
+Christianity was the main religion in Seymour Surrounds, comprising 47.1% of its population, compared to 47.9% across Rest of Vic.
+The top three ancestry groups were Australian (32.5%), English (29.5%), and Irish (9.8%).

 Frequently Asked Questions - Diversity